How safe is your investment?

 - Hargreaves Lansdown Plc is a constituent of the FTSE 100, an index of the biggest listed companies in the UK.

-- We have grown our business organically (not by buying other businesses) by aligning our interests with those of our clients.
+- We have grown our business almost entirely organically (not by buying other businesses) by aligning our interests with those of our clients.
 We focus solely on providing investment services to our clients.

 - We place deals only on behalf of our clients, we do not buy and sell investments for our own benefit.
 This means our business depends solely on the service we provide you and the performance of your investments, not on the success, or otherwise, of any investment decisions we make on our own behalf.